Behind every grant, is a story of a real person who is fighting one of the hardest battles of their life.

 FCIF’s mission to financially assist those who are or have been affiliated with the floor covering industry who experience catastrophic illnesses, severe disabilities, or other life-altering hardships, has helped Pieschek take the first steps to getting her life back on track after undergoing chemotherapy to treat ovarian cancer.
 “I am so grateful,” said Pieschek “You have no idea.
 [The grant] has let me sleep again at night.
 I can pay my bills again on time.”
 Pieschek, who has enjoyed working in the flooring industry for 20 years, learned about FCIF and its benefits from the owners of Macco’s, Jeff Macco and Jim Walters.
 After completing her final chemotherapy treatment, Pieschek says coming home to her first check from FCIF felt like a dream come true.
 “This grant is the most amazing gift I could have received,” she said.
 “I’m so overwhelmed with gratitude.
 I still feel like I’m dreaming.”
 With cancer and treatments behind her, Pieschek can get to doing the things she loves, like selling flooring, spending time with her loving family, traveling and doing craft projects.
 For more information about FCIF, visit fcif.org.

-“Now I can hear.”
 At 17-years-old, David Coley began his career in the floor covering industry as an installer.
-He fell in love with the work and began his own installation business.
+He fell in love with the work and eventually launched his own sales and installation business, Coley’s Floor Covering.
 It wasn’t long before his name became synonymous with quality craftsmanship.
+Unfortunately, in February of 2017 he was diagnosed with tongue cancer.
 He didn’t want to stop working, even when his doctors told him he needed to focus on fighting cancer.
-He received assistance from The Floor Covering Industry Foundation to pay medical bills that he could not afford and buy a hearing aid.
-“With six kids, the best way to keep in touch is by phone, and now I can call them and my grand kids and hear what they are telling me!
+Through friends in the industry, David was connected with the Floor Covering Industry Foundation (FCIF).
+Through the non-profit, David received a grant that helped pay for housing, food, and medical expenses, so he could focus on his recovery.
+He also received funding to buy a hearing aid.
+“With six kids, the best way to keep in touch is by phone, and now I can call them and my grandkids and hear what they are telling me!
 I am so thankful for the help!”
 David Coley gave his life to his career in the floor covering industry, and The Foundation is happy to give back to him.

 After her diagnosis of breast cancer in 2017, Melissa Taylor quickly realized the financial burden of this disease.
 “You never think to budget for cancer.”
 Her rare and rapidly growing cancer required frequent, aggressive treatments, so she had to take time off from work.
 A 23-year veteran of the floor covering industry, Melissa has worked the past 13 years in claims and customer communications at a manufacturing facility.
 She said she did not want to turn to her sons for financial help.
 “Parents are not supposed to rely on their kids.
 It should be the other way around.
 You want your kids to depend on you.”
 After a year of rigorous treatments and doctor visits, Melissa is now in remission.
 She has returned to work and learned not to take life for granted.
 “This grant saved my home, lowered my stress level, and gave me peace of mind.
 I stopped worrying so much about medical bills.
 My grandkids, God, and the Floor Covering Industry Foundation gave me the strength to push through this difficult time.”